AdhirajSingh397/GoogleSheetsAPI/README.md

 # GoogleSheetsAPI
 developed an API (using google script) that retrieves data from Google Sheets and displays it on a website.
 To achieve this, we employ a Google Script that scrapes data from the MLH website and stores it in Google Sheets.
 The collected data is then utilized by our API to present it on the website.
-Ins
+Inspired from MLH hackathon, event hosted by Wei.

 ## How it Works